sonali-rajput/hugo-portfolio/content/_index.md

 i am currently living on my friend's farm, studying data-driven science/engineering on my own, building physics-informed NNs and SOTA LLMs from scratch.

-i like to tweet: @eigenron
+i like to tweet: @heyiamsra